 The Revolution needs to say something first.
-I have been a die-hard Legion of Super Heroes fan since I as just a little revolutionary.
+I have been a die-hard Legion of Super-Heroes fan since I was just a little revolutionary.
 I have a complete run of issues and take my Legion very seriously.
-Therefore, last issue nearly made me sick.
-Supergirl and The Legion of Super Heroes #18 makes me even sicker.
-DC is butchering my beloved Legion of Super Heroes.
+Therefore, the last issue nearly made me sick.
+Supergirl and The Legion of Super-Heroes #18 makes me even sicker.
+DC is butchering my beloved Legion of Super-Heroes.
 Again.

 Writer: Mark Waid

 Story Rating: 3 Night Girls out of 10.

 Art Rating: 9 Night Girls out of 10.